alexyuly/ViewScript-Runtime/README.md

 ✅ Accept Properties: immutable concept instances passed down by its parent.

-You can use this to...
+Use these to...
-- pass environment variables to an app deployment (which is like a component instance)
+- pass environment variables to an app deployment (which is like a component instance);
-- pass custom traits and elements to a reusable design component or a part of your app
+- pass custom traits and elements to a reusable design component or a part of your app.

 ✅ Maintain Storage: mutable concept instances that only the component instance can access.

-You can use this to...
+Use this to...
-- keep temporary state while a component is in use
+- hold temporary state while a component is active;
-- store values in memory while an app is running
+- store values in memory while an app is running;
-- save and load data from external persistent storage
+- save and load data from external persistent storage.

 ✅ Have Children, by creating component instances and passing properties to them.